2 Weekly overview

 • To learn how to use loops and input files in PsychoPy.

-• To apply this knowledge when completing the Lab 6 exercise and the formative PsychoPy assignment.
+• To apply this knowledge when completing the Lab 6 exercises and the formative PsychoPy assignment.

 To do outside the lab

-• Read Chapters ?sec-beyond-single and ?sec-input-files in the HHG.
-We would recommend to read these chapters before the lab class.
+Read Chapter 29 and Chapter 30 in the HHG.
+We would highly recommend to read these chapters before the lab class.

 Content

-?sec-feedback explains how to give accuracy and “too slow” feedback using PsychoPy.
+Chapter 33 explains how to give accuracy feedback and “too slow” feedback using PsychoPy.

-?sec-miscellanea describes various miscellaneous bits of information about PsychoPy.
+Chapter 34 describes various useful bits of information about PsychoPy.
 These are: the order in which PsychoPy processes components, how to skip routines, and how to copy and paste routines and components.
 It also describes how to access the demo experiments that come with PsychoPy.

 Learning objectives